-Some of Australia’s top hockey players have joined with Western Australia’s LGBTI-inclusive hockey team the Perth Pythons to shoot a nude calendar.
+Some of Australia’s top hockey players joined with WA’s LGBTI-inclusive hockey team the Perth Pythons to shoot a nude calendar.

 The initiative is to fundraise for their efforts to combat homophobia in the sport, the team says.